tkodimac/power_memory_java/README.md

 ## Testing
 ### Validator Testing
-- HTML, CSS, and JavaScript code were validated using W3C Markup Validation Service and jshint.
+- HTML, CSS, and JavaScript code were validated using W3C Markup Validation Service and JShint.

 ### Lighthouse Testing
 - The game was tested using Lighthouse for performance, accessibility, best practices, and SEO.